tomirio619/Midori/README.md

 entire simulation.
 * The more you click, the deeper you go into the design.
 Add as many signals if you want.
 * You can also save the current preset of the signals.
 In GTKwave, go to `File -> Write Save File As` (Ctrl + Shift + S).
 Now choose a name and safe the preset.
 The next time you want to load this preset, you do the following: go to `File -> Read Save File` (Ctrl + O).
-This wil load all the signals that you were stored in this preset.
+This wil load all the signals that were stored in this preset.